jeremyabbott/Presentations/slides/safe-stack-2018.md

 - Leverage the "model view update" architecture pioneered by Elm
 - Models define application state
-- Messages are discriminated untion cases
+- Messages are discriminated union cases
 - Update pattern matches on messages to update the application model
 - Not just for web apps